Zelmer Memorial Airpark

-Zelmer Memorial Airpark is a privately owned public use airport located 1 mile south of Palmyra, Illinois, United States.
+Zelmer Memorial Airpark (FAA LID: 5K1)is a privately owned public use airport located 1 mile south of Palmyra, Illinois, United States.

 Facilities and aircraft

 The airport covers 27 acres of land.
 It has one runway measuring 2900 x 32 ft (884 x 10 m).
 It is made of asphalt.

-There is no FBO operating at the airport.
+There is no fixed-base operator operating at the airport.
 However, there is a flying club that offers aircraft rental.
 Fuel is also available at the airport.

 For the 12-month period ending March 31, 2020, the airport had 96 aircraft operations per week, or about 5,000 per year.
 This was 98% general aviation and 2% air taxi.
 For the same time period, there were 17 aircraft based on the field: 16 single-engine airplanes and 1 ultralight.